 Certain characters have special rules that allow them to place Grunts into play.
 A Grunt character lists the characters that can put it into play after the Grunts keyword on its Stat Card-these are its Parent characters.
 Grunt characters can never be included in Rosters.
-When a Parent character is deployed, the corresponding Grunt character is deployed at the same time and is part of your Squad.
+When a Parent character is deployed, 1 of the corresponding Grunt characters is deployed at the same time and is part of your Squad.
 Grunt characters may otherwise be put into play only by the effects of one of their Parent characters' special rules.
-If a Grunt character would be put into play or deployed and there is already an allied Grunt character in play, it is not put into play or deployed.
+A Squad can have a maximum of 1 Grunt character in it at a time.
+If putting a Grunt character into play would cause a Squad to exceed the maximum number of Grunt characters allowed in that Squad, it is not put into play or deployed.